AsalMrd/AsalMrd.github.io/README.md

 Assignment 1: <a href="FILE NAME">Download File</a>
 - Exercise 1: Write a properly documented function
-- Exercise 2: Create a tople
+- Exercise 2: Create a tuple
 - Exercise 3: Build a list that contains every prime number between 1 and 100
 - Exercise 4: Write a function to test the "prime-ness" of a number